Antoninus Pius: Death and legacy

 In 156, Antoninus Pius turned 70.
 He found it difficult to keep himself upright without stays.
 He started nibbling on dry bread to give him the strength to stay awake through his morning receptions.

 Marcus Aurelius had already been created consul with Antoninus in 140, receiving the title of Caesar, i.e., heir apparent.
 As Antoninus aged, Marcus took on more administrative duties.
-Marcus's administrative duties increased again after the death, in 156 or 157, of one of Antoninus' most trusted advisers, Marcus Gavius Maximus.
+Marcus's administrative duties increased again after the death, in 156 or 157, of one of Antoninus's most trusted advisers, Marcus Gavius Maximus.

 For twenty years, Gavius Maximus had been praetorian prefect, an office that was as much secretarial as military.
-Gavius Maximus had been awarded with the consular insignia and the honors due a senator.
+Gavius Maximus had been awarded with the consular insignia and the honours due a senator.
 He had a reputation as a most strict disciplinarian (vir severissimus, according to Historia Augusta) and some fellow equestrian procurators held lasting grudges against him.
 A procurator named Gaius Censorius Niger died while Gavius Maximus was alive.
 In his will, Censorius Niger vilified Maximus, creating serious embarrassment for one of the heirs, the orator Fronto.

-Gavius Maximus' death initiated a change in the ruling team.
+Gavius Maximus's death initiated a change in the ruling team.
 It has been speculated that it was the legal adviser Lucius Volusius Maecianus who assumed the role of grey eminence.
 Maecianus was briefly Praefect of Egypt, and subsequently Praefectus annonae in Rome.
-If it was Maecianus who rose to prominence, he may have risen precisely in order to prepare the incoming — and unprecedented — joint succession.
+If it was Maecianus who rose to prominence, he may have risen precisely in order to prepare the incoming—and unprecedented—joint succession.
 In 160, Marcus and Lucius were designated joint consuls for the following year.
 Perhaps Antoninus was already ill; in any case, he died before the year was out, probably on 7 March.